simonmichael/hledger/doc/MANUAL.md

     $ for y in 2006 2007 2008 2009 2010; do echo; echo $y; hledger -f $y.journal balance ^expenses --depth 2; done

-With `--flat`, a non-hierarchical list of full account names is displayed instead.
-This mode shows just the accounts actually contributing to the balance, making the arithmetic a little more obvious to non-hledger users.
+With `--flat`, a simple list of full account names is displayed instead, each with it's inclusive balance (including any subaccount balances).
-In this mode you can also use `--drop N` to elide the first few account name components.
-Note `--depth` doesn't work too well with `--flat` currently;
+In this mode you can use `--drop N` to elide the first few account name components.
-it hides deeper accounts rather than aggregating them.
+The `--depth` flag also works.

 With a [reporting interval](#reporting-interval), multiple columns will be shown, one for each period.
 There are three modes available: